Seeker220/letswatch/readme.md

 ### To-do:
 - [x] Search when Enter is pressed
 - [x] Improve search results, for example "Spiderman No way Home" gives no results.
-- [ ] Maybe change from .to to .xyz ?
+- [x] Maybe change from .to to .me ?
 - [ ] Retain state when coming back from a sub-page.
-- [ ] Maybe fetching vidsrc . to directly instead of API would not give ads?
+- [ ] Maybe fetching vidsrc.me directly instead of API would not give ads?